JHkashell/JUICE/README.md

-# JUICE - AI-powered News Site
+# JUICE - Final Version

-Powered by JUICE ORIGIN.
+This version includes all type packages for successful Vercel deployment.